Four steps for redesigning enterprise architecture

 Start by developing a global strategy – tied closely to business objectives – for a strong but slim core.
 This frees up funding for outer, value-generating layers and micro applications.
 Though the core is centrally managed, this approach delivers the agility needed to support specific teams, regions, or functions.

 “Markets often want to do things faster than corporate can implement, but it’s crucial to have a global framework.
 Major decisions are made globally, then rolled out to local markets – but all technology decisions are connected to a business case.
 Working with strategic partners, we also decided to move to an integrated operations strategy.
 Now, our organization is operating 90% the same globally.” – Technology leader at a multinational consumer goods company.

 Data is now a first-class citizen.
 Its value has risen exponentially as it forms the foundation for applying advanced analytics and AI, driving predictive insights and intelligent recommendations that guide better business decisions.
 In the modern enterprise architecture, the data fabric connects the slim core and outer layers – bringing these valuable insights to all areas of the business.

 The data fabric should encompass data discovery, quality, cleansing, governance, and security.
 However, data engineering is a new skill for many that must develop.
 To build this expertise, leading CIOs are focusing on upskilling employees and improving data literacy.
-In fact, our research shows that 82% of CIOs are building a company culture of
+In fact, our research shows that 82% of CIOs are building a company culture of data-driven decision-making.

 “We’re leveraging advanced and predictive analytics for growth.
 That all comes down to data.
 It’s essential for organizations to have a shared architecture between systems and data – bringing water to the pipes, so to speak – so data runs through your IT infrastructure.
 An intelligent component is also crucial, with AI bringing fragmented ecosystems all together.” – CIO of a multinational consumer goods company